From the World Heritage inscription:

 About the Pre-Hispanic City of Chichen-Itza

 The Pre-Hispanic City of Chichen-Itza is a massive archaeological site that is linked to the ancient Mayan civilization.
-It is located at the northern center of Yucatan Peninsula, which is known today as Mexico.
+It is located at the northern center of the Yucatan Peninsula, which is known today as Mexico.
 This archaeological site is one of the most important monuments for the Mayan empire.
 It is also among the largest cities in the Mayan civilization during that time.
 Many experts would also suggest that they had a diverse population that is evidenced by the fact that the site featured many architectural styles.

 Architectural Structure and Layout